 - e.
-Non-RCFDs can be made by a Competitor for the purpose of optimising CFD methodology, or if explicitly permitted by the FIA at its absolute discretion can be made for the sole purpose of contributing toward the development of the 2026 regulations provided: - They use a unique RATG which has been simulated in CFD more than 30 months ago; or - ii.
-They use a FIA approved CAD geometry provided to all Competitors for this purpose on an equitable and transparent basis.
-Additionally, and for the sole purpose of contributing toward the development of the 2026 regulations only, the approval of a particular geometry or geometries is conditional on the full list of Non-RCFDs (including attitudes, flow conditions, etc.) being approved by the FIA in advance of any work being carried out and full reports of the results being made available to all Competitors, via the FIA, with no team-specific Intellectual Property shared.
+Non-RCFDs can be made by a Competitor for the purpose of optimising CFD methodology, or if explicitly permitted by the FIA at its absolute discretion can be made for the sole purpose of contributing toward the development of the 2026 regulations provided that: - i.
+They use a unique RATG which has been simulated in CFD more than 30 months ago and are for the purpose of optimising CFD methodology; or - ii.
+They use an FIA approved CAD geometry provided to all Competitors for this purpose on an equitable and transparent basis and are for the purpose of optimising CFD methodology; or - iii.
+Subject to iv.
+Additionally, and for the sole purpose of contributing toward the development of the 2026 future regulations only, they use an FIA approved geometry provided for this purpose or as a basis for modification a unique